 Everyone has experienced the odd taste of food after recently brushing their teeth.

-A lot of people believe this is due to the flavor of their toothpaste, but it’s actually due to primarily one ingredient in toothpaste that causes the taste alteration: Sodium laureth sulfate.
+A lot of people believe this is due to the flavor of their toothpaste mixing with the flavors of their food.
+However, it’s actually primarily due to one ingredient in toothpaste that causes the taste alteration: sodium laureth sulfate.

 Sodium laureth sulfate appears in many brands of toothpaste.
-This substance is what allows your toothpaste to foam as you’re brushing, allowing for easier brushing that is more uniform throughout.
+This substance is what allows your toothpaste to foam as you’re brushing, allowing for easier brushing.

 Another component of this ingredient is its ability to act as an emulsifier to erase stains on the teeth and break down particles in the mouth.
-As you can see, this particular ingredient is very important in toothpastes.
+As you can see, this particular ingredient is important in toothpaste.

 So, why does it change how you taste foods?

-Now that you know what sodium laureth sulfate is and know that it causes a change in your taste buds after brushing, it’s time to discuss why this substance changes your sense of flavor temporarily.
+Now that you know what sodium laureth sulfate is, it’s time to discuss why this substance changes your sense of flavor temporarily.

-As well as this, sodium laureth sulfate also suppresses your sweet receptors, making sweeter foods taste more bland or even a little funky in flavor.
+As well as this, sodium laureth sulfate also suppresses your sweet receptors.
+As a result, this makes sweeter foods taste blander or even a little funky in flavor.

 Luckily, this toothpaste ingredient only changes your receptors for about a half hour.
-Then, your receptors return back to normal where food and drinks will once again taste delicious.
+Then, your receptors return back to normal when food and drinks will once again taste delicious.

 What if my toothpaste doesn’t contain sodium laureth sulfate?
 Is this bad?

-Not having a sodium laureth sulfate-containing toothpaste isn’t necessarily harmful; however, opting for a paste containing this substance does make for a great cleaning agent and allows for smoother means of spreading the paste throughout your mouth.
+Not having a sodium laureth sulfate-containing toothpaste isn’t necessarily harmful.
+However, opting for a paste containing this substance does make for a great cleaning agent and allows for a smoother means of spreading the paste throughout your mouth.

-It’s advised that all should use a sodium laureth sulfate toothpaste, unless, that is, they experience such symptoms listed in the previous paragraph.
+It’s advised that all should use a sodium laureth sulfate toothpaste, unless, that is, they experience the symptoms mentioned in the previous section.